dcbeergoddess/web_dev_bootcamp_coltSteele/README.md

 # The Web Developer Bootcamp
 ## **Colt Steele**

-This Repository is broken up into sections base on the units covered in Colt Steele's Web Developer Bootcamp avaialble from Udemy
+This Repository is broken up into sections based on the units covered in Colt Steele's Web Developer Bootcamp avaialble from Udemy

 [The Web Developer Boot Camp by Colt Steele](https://www.udemy.com/course/the-web-developer-bootcamp/)